 - BIOLOGY 107 – Introductory Biology: Cell Biology & Genetics

-If you need assistance finding courses from other institutions that are equivalent to the courses listed above please visit Transfer Credit or email email@example.com and one of our admissions counselors will be happy to assist you.
+If you need assistance finding courses from other institutions that are equivalent to the courses listed above please visit Transfer Credit or email firstname.lastname@example.org.
+Our admissions counselors are here to assist you.

 - Choose from STAT 212, 412 or PSYCH 311 – Statistics